cristhiandas/Merengue-skill-workshop/README.md

 def the_eight (This is the translation from a spin) end

+# Learning Objectives
+**Goals for the week**
+Ask yourself the same two questions:

+Are you having fun?

+Are you a better ~developer~ dancer than you were yesterday?

+**Primary goal**

+By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

+Can you do a Basic Merengue Spin?

+## Concepts and skills for the week

+**Concepts**

+- Definition of Merengue.
+- Diference between Merengue and Salsa.
+- Merengue Spins
+**Skills**

+- Do the basic Merengue steps.
+- How to do some spins.
+- Structuring a dancing method to use for a complete song.

 ## You will need:
 - Confy clothes and shoes.
 - Good attitude.